Science Gallery: The Story So Far

 Science Gallery began in 2008 as a place to ignite creativity and discovery, where science and art collide.
 Pioneered at Trinity College Dublin, it was conceived as a new kind of creative environment, bringing science, art, technology and design together such that the fusions, synergies and collisions between them could be explored and enjoyed.

 With the Science Gallery concept at its core, Science Gallery International (SGI) was established in 2012 to build and support an international network of interconnected galleries.
-There are currently eight Science Galleries in the Network; in Europe, North America, Asia and Australia.
+There are currently four Science Galleries in the Network; in Europe, North America, Asia and Australia.

 The Science Gallery model aims to create new pathways for young people to learn, find agency and explore their creative potential through an innovative approach to art and science.
 It does this through creating unique, transdisciplinary exhibitions, events and programmes to engage inquiring minds in connective, participative, and surprising ways.